-Elvis bought FDR’s former Yacht and later donated it to the St. Jude’s Hospital for Children.
+Elvis bought FDR’s former yacht and later donated it to the St. Jude’s Hospital for Children.

-Elvis had heard the Jordanaires on the Grand Ole Opry and was able to meet them later backstage after a show in Memphis and told them, “If I ever get a recording contract with a major company, I want you guys to back me up.”
+Elvis heard the Jordanaires on the Grand Ole Opry and was able to meet them backstage after a show in Memphis and told them, “If I ever get a recording contract with a major company, I want you guys to back me up.”
 They wished him well, but never expected to hear from him or of him again.
 We know what happened later, Elvis used the Jordanaires for the next 14 years.

-The day after Elvis’ first RCA session Jan 10, 1956, a producer called Chet Adkins (renown guitarist) wanting him to do a session with a new “probably wouldn’t be around-long-kid named Elvis Presley” with oily hair, pink shirt … black trousers.
+The day after Elvis’ first RCA session Jan 10, 1956, a producer called Chet Adkins (renown guitarist) wanting him to do a session with a new “probably wouldn’t be around-long-kid named Elvis Presley, with oily hair, pink shirt … black trousers.”
 Three months later Heartbreak Hotel was the #1 song in the U.S.A.

-He was burned in effigy in Nashville and St. Louis after his second appearance on the Ed Sullivan Show in 1956.
+Elvis was burned in effigy in Nashville and St. Louis after his second appearance on the Ed Sullivan Show in 1956.

 Elvis’ first Grammy was awarded for Gospel music.